DPP v Ziegler: Facts

-In 2017, the Defence and Security International Arms Fair was held at the ExCeL Centre in London, England.
+In 2017, the Defence and Security International Arms Fair was held at ExCeL London.
 Four protestors opposed the arms trade and staged a protest to disrupt the fair and deliveries to the fair.
 The protest involved the appellants lying down in the middle of the road that approached the ExCeL Centre and locking themselves to lock boxes.
-The police at the scene attempted to persuade the appellants to remove themselves from the road.
-When that failed, the police arrested the appellants, which took 90 minutes because the lock boxes were constructed in a manner that made them difficult to disassemble.
+The police at the scene attempted to persuade the appellants to remove themselves from the road, using a "five stage process".
+When that failed, the police arrested the appellants, it then took 90 minutes to remove the lock boxes.

 The appellants were charged with wilful obstruction of a highway without lawful authority or excuse, contrary to section 137(1) of the Highways Act 1980 (1980 Act), and were acquitted at trial.
-The district judge at trial took into consideration the appellant's Article 10 and 11 rights under the ECHR and the proportionality of the police's interference with those rights, and found that the prosecution had failed to prove that the obstruction of the highway was unreasonable.
+The district judge at trial took into consideration the appellants' Article 10 and 11 rights under the ECHR and the proportionality of the police's interference with those rights, and found that the prosecution had failed to prove that the obstruction of the highway was unreasonable.
 The appellants could therefore rely on the defence of lawful excuse.
 The respondent appealed by way of case stated—a type of appeal that deals with a question of law, not fact.